RetroPie/RetroPie-Docs/docs/Add-a-New-System-in-EmulationStation.md

 * You can use an [online XML validator](https://www.xmlvalidation.com/) to check for errors in your custom `es_systems.cfg` file though this won't pick up on errors such as incorrect rom paths.

 * After restarting EmulationStation, if your new system does not include the roms you were expecting, then check that the extensions are included in the `<extension>` tag in your custom `es_systems.cfg` file.
-Remember Linux is case-sensitve.
+Remember Linux is case-sensitive.

 * If a rom doesn't run, then check the runcommand log at `/dev/shm/runcommand.log` for errors.